 An ethnography of ebru (traditional Turkish art of paper marbling) artists in Istanbul and the construction and innovation of tradition and how art has become enmeshed in the Turkish state's political agenda.

 A monograph based on her dissertation that examines ninth to fourteenth century writings of Sunni and Shiʿi scholars and how they engaged with concepts surrounding sacred space, body, and ritual in the city of Najaf (Iraq), the presumed burial location of ʿAli ibn Abi Talib, the cousin and son-in-law of the Prophet Muhammad.

 Dr. Aslan lived and studied in Egypt for five years and has also lived in Turkey, Iran, Iraq, and Armenia and has travelled extensively throughout the Middle East, North Africa, and Europe.
-She is fluent in Arabic and can get by in Persian and French.
+She is fluent in Arabic and can get by in her travels in Persian, Turkish, and French.